mob-sakai/UnityEventDrawerEx/README.md

 ![image](https://user-images.githubusercontent.com/12690315/40887986-d0c2af58-678b-11e8-953c-63116ab2b433.png)

-If you like a development style that heavily uses Runtime calls (MVP pattern etc), we recommend using this plugin!
+If you like a development style that heavily uses Runtime calls (MVP pattern, etc.), we recommend using this plugin!